 Persons not registered are eligible to vote by mail if they are:

 - Members of the uniformed service or Merchant Marine on active duty, or an eligible spouse or dependent

 - U.S. citizens residing outside the U.S. temporarily or indefinitely

 Members of the Uniformed Services and their family members may request a ballot by completing and submitting the Federal Post Card Application (FPCA) Illinois law waives voter registration requirements.
 To apply for a ballot by mail, the local election official must receive your FPCA ballot request no later than 10 days before the election

-To the Voter: In signing the certification on the “Certification” envelope, you are attesting that you personally marked the ballot in secret.
-If you are physically unable to mark the ballot, a friend or relative, after completing the affidavit on the “Certification” envelope, may assist you.
-Federal and state law prohibits employers, employer’s agents, and officers or agents of a voter’s union from assisting in voting.
-State Law prohibits a candidate whose name appears on the ballot (unless the physically disabled voter is the spouse, parent, child, brother or sister of the candidate) from assisting a voter.
+To the Voter: If you are physically unable to mark the ballot, a friend or relative, may assist you after completing the affidavit.
+Federal and state laws prohibit employers, employer’s agents, and officers or agents of a voter’s union from assisting in voting.
+State law prohibits a candidate whose name appears on the ballot (unless the physically disabled voter is the spouse, parent, child, brother or sister of the candidate) from assisting a voter.